microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     1>Done building project "ContosoExpenses_y1viyncj_wpftmp.csproj" -- FAILED.
     ========== Build: 0 succeeded, 1 failed, 0 up-to-date, 0 skipped ==========
     ```

+___

-### Task 5 - Perform the migration - Adding a reference to the Universal Windows Platform
+### Exercise 5 Task 5 - Perform the migration - Adding a reference to the Universal Windows Platform

 This error is our fault because we removed everything in the csproj at the beginning of the exercise.